IJCEP Copyright © 2007-All rights reserved.

 Abstract: Few studies have addressed the expression profiles associated with progression of pancreatic cancer to advanced disease.

-stage resected pancreatic cancers (stages pT2/T3), late stage unresectable cancers (stage pT4) and matched metastases to a variety of
+resected pancreatic cancers (stages pT2/T3), late stage unresectable cancers (stage pT4) and matched metastases to a variety of organ

-organ sites.
-Microarray data was analyzed using linear modeling of microarray data (LIMMA), and differentially expressed genes were
+sites.
+Microarray data was analyzed using linear modeling of microarray data (LIMMA), and differentially expressed genes were subjected to

-subjected to Gene Set Enrichment Analysis (GSEA).
-While robust differences were found in primary cancers as compared to normal
+Gene Set Enrichment Analysis (GSEA).
+While robust differences were found in primary cancers as compared to normal pancreatic tissues, no

 Keywords: c-MYC, MAPK, metastasis, pancreas, oncogene, autopsy